 Touch-Screen Compatibility

-It's 2024, so why wouldn't you want touch-screen sensitivity on your ski gloves?
-A number of manufacturers now offer exactly that (including The North Face's Montana), so that you can snap photos or videos without taking your gloves off.
-You'll most often find the technology, however, on thin gloves and liners where it's easier to incorporate, plus the thinner liners are more precise when typing.
+Why wouldn't you want touch-screen sensitivity on your ski gloves?
+A number of manufacturers now offer exactly this so that you can snap photos or videos without taking your gloves off.
+You'll most often find the technology, on thin gloves and liners where it's easier to incorporate, plus the thinner liners are more precise when typing.
 On some models, only pointer fingers and thumbs are touch-screen compatible.
 Overall, we consider this a nice feature if a model you like has it, but it's not the first factor we consider in selecting a glove.

 Ski gloves (touch-screen capability)